Huegoxaga/notes/java/android.md

   }
   // then tview.findViewById() can be accessed globally in the fragment class
   ```
+- `getActivity()` can also be used to get reference of a widget from parent activity
+  - From the fragments uses `Switch actSw = getActivity().findViewById(R.id.switch1);`
+  - It was added in API level 11, but then deprecated in API level 28

 ##### Event Handlers for Widgets inside a Fragment